wuzhanglin/CarND-Path-Planning-Project/README.md

   - Or, speed up?
   - Or, slow down?

-Based on the prediction on the situation, this car increases the speed, decrease speed, or swithc the lane only when it is safe.
-To make the car speeding up or slowing down smoothly, we use a `car_info.speed_diff` for speed changes for generating the trajectory later:
+Based on the perception on the situation, this car will increase or decrease the speed, or switch the lane only when it is safe.
+To make the car speeding up or slowing down smoothly, we use a `car_info.speed_diff` for speed changes which are used later for generating the trajectory:
 ```
 // Line 21: Limit the acceleration so the car can speed up or slow down smoothly
 constexpr const double kMaxAcc = 0.224;

-// Line 373: Speed up the car smoothly if there is no car ahead of us
+// Line 373: Speed up smoothly if there is no car ahead of us
-car_info.speed_diff -= kMaxAcc;
+car_info.speed_diff += kMaxAcc;

-// Line 380: Or, slow down the car smoothly if there is a car ahead but we can't switch lanes
+// Line 380: Or, slow down smoothly if there is a car ahead but it's not safe to switch lanes
 car_info.speed_diff -= kMaxAcc;

 // Line 466: Finally, change the speed smoothly
 car_info.ref_vel += car_info.speed_diff;
 ```

-With this approach, we can make the car more responsive to situations where there is a car ahead which will possibly cause a collision, or there is no car ahead and we can speed up smoothly to the maximum speed allowed.
+With this approach, we can make the car more responsive to situations where there is a car ahead which will possibly cause a collision, or there is no car ahead and we can speed up smoothly to the speed limit.

 ### Trajectory
 `GenerateCarControlPoints` at [src/main.cpp#L385](https://github.com/wuzhanglin/CarND-Path-Planning-Project/blob/16b7df7625a407c2da68740dc6fab7e242c336cc/src/main.cpp#L385)

-This function calculate the trajectory based on the speed and lane output from the behavior in function `AdjustCarSpeedAndLane`([src/main.cpp#L252](https://github.com/wuzhanglin/CarND-Path-Planning-Project/blob/fa9d1179f9ca452cd2360c18bbe28ca893caa4c3/src/main.cpp#L252)), car coordinates, and the previous path points.
+This function calculate the trajectory based on the speed and lane output from the behavior in function `AdjustCarSpeedAndLane`, car coordinates, and the previous path points.

 Note we used the `spline` tool to generate a smooth trajectory.